pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 for pyOpenSci should have the following experience:

 * They should have completed a review for *at least* 1 package for pyOpenSci.
-* They should have some experience with open source software for the scientific Python community, be it maintaining or contributing to packages or being involved in the community in some way.
+* They should have some experience with open source software that supports the scientific Python community, be it maintaining or contributing to packages or being involved in the community in some way.